Geodesics and flows in a Poissonian city: Traffic flow in the Poissonian city

-Recall Equation \eqref{eq:region} from the introduction: the flow through the centre is measured by the \(4\)-volume of \(\mathcal{D}_n\) where
+Recall~(\ref{eq:region}) from the \hyperref [sec:introduction]{Introduction}: the flow through the center is measured by the $4$-volume of $\mathcal{D}_n$, where

-and we seek to understand the large-\(n\) statistical behaviour of this \(4\)-volume.
-Indeed (bearing in mind that we have conditioned on there being a line through \(\origin\)) the distribution of the total traffic through the origin \(\origin\) is given by the distribution of
+and we seek to understand the large-$n$ statistical behavior of this $4$-volume.
+Indeed (bearing in mind that we have conditioned on there being a line through $\origin$), the distribution of the total traffic through the origin $\origin$ is given by the distribution of

-The mean can be obtained asymptotically using direct arguments. \begin{thm} The mean flow through a line at the centre is given by
+The mean can be obtained asymptotically using direct arguments. \begin{theorem} The mean flow through a line at the center is given by

-where \(\rho=\sqrt{r^2+s^2+2 r s \cos\theta}\).
-Asymptotically as \(n\to\infty\),
+where $\rho=\sqrt{r^2+s^2+2 r s \cos\theta}$.
+Asymptotically, as $n\to\infty$,

-\end{thm} \begin{proof} Equation \eqref{eq:mult-int-1} follows from simple stochastic geometry of Poisson line processes (illustrated in Figure \ref{fig:expect}), taking care not to double-count flow between the un-ordered points \(p^+\) and \(p^-\).
-Note that when \(p^+\) and \(p^-\) are on opposing sides of the line conditioned to hit the origin then none of the flow between these two points will run through the origin.
-Indeed, mean flows between points \(p^+\), \(p^-\) in the upper half-plane will account for exactly half the total mean flow through the origin. \begin{Figure} { Illustration of the geometry represented by the multiple integral in \eqref{eq:mult-int-1} using \(r\), \(s\), \(\theta\).
-The segment \(p^-p^+\) is not separated from the origin \(\origin\) exactly when no lines of the line process pass through both of \(\origin p^-\) and \(\origin p^+\). } \end{Figure}
+\end{theorem} \begin{pf} Equation~(\ref{eq:mult-int-1}) follows from simple stochastic geometry of Poisson line processes (illustrated in Figure~\ref{fig:expect}),\vadjust{\goodbreak} taking care not to double-count flow between the unordered points $p^+$ and $p^-$.
+Note that when $p^+$ and $p^-$ are on opposing sides of the line conditioned to hit the origin, none of the flows between these two points will run through the origin.
+Indeed, mean flows between points $p^+$, $p^-$ in the upper half-plane will account for exactly half the total mean flow through the origin.